wwarby/pacemaker/README.md

 Additionally, you can configure a custom goal distance and a label to show on the screen for that distance in the settings screen.

+## Unsupported Devices
+I have supported as many devices as I could at the time of initial release.
+If there is any interest, I may add support for newly released devices.
+I won't be adding support for devices that aren't designed for running (such as the Edge series) or the older Connect IQ 1.x devices like the Forerunner 235.
+The problem with the older Connect IQ 1.x devices is that they limit memory usage to 16KB, and the template for a data field uses over half of that before you've written a line of code.
+My hat goes off to any developer who can work within that limit without dropping down to procedural coding style or compromising heavily on functionality, but I don't want development of this data field be constrained to that limitation.

-## Licence
+## Source
-PB Seeker is open source and it's code resides on GitHub at https://github.com/wwarby/pbseeker
+PB Seeker is open source (MIT license) and it's code resides on GitHub at https://github.com/wwarby/pbseeker

 ## Credits
-This project borrows code and ideas heavily from [RunnersField by kpaumann](https://github.com/kopa/RunnersField).
+This project borrows code and ideas from [RunnersField by kpaumann](https://github.com/kopa/RunnersField).
 Thanks [kpaumann](https://apps.garmin.com/en-GB/developer/ab0f2743-88d2-4f32-9fb0-5fc8ba61e55a/apps) for open sourcing your project and giving me a leg up in writing for the Garmin SDK.